swiftlang/swift-evolution/process.md

   write the version number for which the implementation will be complete.

 [swift-evolution-repo]: https://github.com/apple/swift-evolution  "Swift evolution repository"
-[swift-evolution-mailing-list]: https://swift.org/community/#swift-evolution  "Swift evolution mailing list"
+[proposal-reviews]: https://forums.swift.org/c/evolution/proposal-reviews "'Proposal reviews' category of the Swift forums"
 [proposal-status]: https://apple.github.io/swift-evolution/

 ## Review announcement

-When a proposal enters review, an email using the following template will be sent to the swift-evolution mailing list and BCC'd to the swift-evolution-announce mailing list:
+When a proposal enters review, a new topic will be posted to the ["Proposal Reviews" section of the Swift forums][proposal-reviews] using the following template:

 ---